-Canterbury Cathedral currently employs 17 stonemasons, including two apprentices and one trainee.
+Canterbury Cathedral currently employs 20 stonemasons, including six apprentices.
 In the past there has been a tendency for masons to specialise in one area of their trade, but the demands of maintaining and preserving the Cathedral make it essential that today’s Cathedral masons are expert in all aspects of their craft, including the care and conservation of the ancient fabric.
 The Cathedral is a World Heritage Site and as such should be a centre of excellence for both the training and practice of crafts associated with its upkeep.

 The masons have a workshop and drawing office in the Cathedral Precincts and a bigger, industrial yard on the edge of the City.
 It is here that blocks of Caen stone trucked in from a mine near Caen in northern France and Lepine stone from a quarry near Poitiers are brought for storage and preparation.
 The blocks (some of them 1m³ and weighing over 2 tons) are cut to more manageable size with specialist equipment.
 Any mechanised masonry is done here, prior to the stone being transported to the Cathedral where the masons finish the work using hand tools.